Born rule: quantum probability as classical probability: Interpretation of the wavefunction

 \subsection{Many-worlds}

-If decoherence makes the components of $\Psi[\phi]$ corresponding to different macrostates no longer interfere, there is no need to invoke the Projection Postulate, and we can adopt the \emph{many-worlds interpretation} (MWI).
+If decoherence makes the components of $\Psi[\phi]$ corresponding to different macrostates no longer interfere, there is no need to invoke the Projection Postulate, and we can adopt the \emph{many-worlds interpretation} (MWI), based on Principles \ref{pp:correspondence}, \ref{pp:micro-macro}, and \ref{pp:wavefunctional}.